curving, thinning, or weakness of the forearms or lower leg bones

 can't shut down the RAS pathway

 grow out of control, leading to tumors and other problems

 This happens because of a change (mutation) in a gene called NF1.

-Classic: The NF1 gene change (mutation) affects all cells in the child's body.
+Classic: The NF1 gene change affects all cells in the body.

-Mosaic: The child's body is a mix of cells with and without the NF1 gene change.
+Mosaic: The body has a mix of cells with and without the NF1 gene change.

 Segmental: The NF1 symptoms are in one part of the body.